 To support the board in its oversight of risk management, some companies have established a risk committee and/or expanded the role of the audit committee, following regulatory requirements or recommendations on risk management and the evolution of the nature of risks.
-The board should maintain final responsibility for oversight of the SOE's risk management system, including internal controls, but may receive support from the audit committee or equivalent body, and a risk management committee where existing.
 Some jurisdictions have provided for the chair of the board to report on the internal control process.
-Companies with large or complex risks (financial and non-financial), including company groups, should consider introducing similar reporting systems, including direct reporting to the board, with regard to group-wide risk management and oversight of controls.
+Companies with large or complex risks (financial and non-financial), including company groups, should consider introducing similar reporting systems, including direct reporting to the board, with regard to groupwide risk management and oversight of controls.